LuiseFreese/mermaid/docs/DEPLOYMENT.md

 ### Enable Deployment History

-💡 Only in case you did not provide the Power Platform Enbvironment ID during deployment:
+💡 Only in case you did not provide the Power Platform Environment ID during deployment:

 1. **Find your Environment ID**: